courselabs/kubernetes/labs/persistentvolumes/README.md

 When you need more control you can manually manage the PV lifecycle:

-- [persistentVolume.yaml](specs/caching-proxy-pv/persistentVolume.yaml) defines a PV which uses `local` storage, and attaches to a node with has a label `k8sfun`
+- [persistentVolume.yaml](specs/caching-proxy-pv/persistentVolume.yaml) defines a PV which uses `local` storage, and attaches to a node with has a label `kubernetes`
 - [caching-proxy-pv/pvc.yaml](specs/caching-proxy-pv/pvc.yaml) requests a volume by name, instead of using a Storage Class
 - [caching-proxy-pv/nginx.yaml](specs/caching-proxy-pv/nginx.yaml) updates the proxy deployment to use the new PVC